 Otherwise known as the “donut hike”, this short, family-friendly trail meanders through the forest to a spectacular rocky outcrop with views over the Burrard Inlet and back to the cove.
-The reward you get in a reasonably short distance—around 4km round-trip—means this hike is probably the busiest on the shore.
+The reward you get in a reasonably short distance—around four kilometres round-trip—means this hike is probably the busiest on the shore.
 So, head there in fall because chances are you will have it all to yourself.
 We know, we know — you just want to know about the donut part.
 Honey Doughnuts is the place to be post hike.
 Give their namesake, the Honey Donut, a try.
-But if you just need to quench a ridiculous thirst, then Bluhouse Cafe is a slightly more nutritious alternative at hand.
+But if you just need to quench a ridiculous thirst, then Bluhouse Café is a slightly more nutritious alternative at hand.

 Are you one of the lucky ones who managed to bag a coveted camping spot at Golden Ears Provincial Park this summer?
 If so, you’ll probably want a little hike to work off those campfire s’mores.
-There are numerous trails in the park, but this 5km return journey follows a pretty creek and is wide, groomed, and has minimal elevation gain.
+There are numerous trails in the park, but this 5.5-kilometre return journey follows a pretty creek and is wide, groomed, and has minimal elevation gain.
 The icing on the cake?
-You’ll reach a waterfall too.
+You’ll reach a waterfall, too.
 All in, when the North Shore is out of commission with heavy winter snowfall, it’s worth checking the normally better conditions at Gold Creek Falls.

-Another beauty in Cypress Provincial Park, count on the route to Eagle Bluffs being a little more technical (that means lots of rocks and roots) than St Mark’s, but with surely another jaw-dropping vista as your destination.
+Another beauty in Cypress Provincial Park, count on the route to Eagle Bluffs being a little more technical (that means lots of rocks and roots) than St. Mark’s, but with surely another jaw-dropping vista as your destination.
 Don’t be put off by the switchbacks at the start; they do come to an end eventually.
 After that, it’s all meadows and lakes until the clearing, we promise.
-After the view, the easiest way to finish this 10km round trip is to simply head back the same way.
+After the view, the easiest way to finish this roughly 10-km round trip is to simply head back the same way.
 Just know in the summer that this hike can get a little sweaty.
 And by sweaty, we mean it’ll look like you’ve jumped in the lake.
 So hey, why not take the little detour up to Cabin Lake and just jump right in!

 Some days are all about just keepin’ it simple with a lake loop.
 In particular, a lake that happens to have both dog- and human-friendly beaches for post-hike swims.
 Perfect.
-Here, you’ll get 8km of gentle, well-marked, and, for the most part, compact gravel trails around a lake flanked by mountains.
+Here, you’ll get eight kilometres of gentle, well-marked, and, for the most part, compact gravel trails around a lake flanked by mountains.
 Sound good?
 Yep, we thought so too.